Sia discography

-Australian singer-songwriter Sia has released nine studio albums, six live albums, 67 singles (including 22 as a featured artist), and 42 music videos.
+Australian singer-songwriter Sia has released 10 studio albums, six live albums, 68 singles (including 22 as a featured artist), and 45 music videos.
 In 1997, she released her debut studio album entitled OnlySee.
 It was commercially unsuccessful, and none of its songs were released as a single.
 Sia released her second album, Healing Is Difficult, in 2001.
 The album yielded three singles: "Taken for Granted", "Little Man" and "Drink to Get Drunk".
 The lead single, "Taken for Granted", peaked at number 10 on the UK Singles Chart.

 In 2004, Sia released her third studio album, Colour the Small One.
-Its singles included "Don't Bring Me Down", "Breathe Me", "Where I Belong" and "Numb".
+Its singles were "Don't Bring Me Down", "Breathe Me", "Where I Belong" and "Numb".
 "Breathe Me" was the most successful single from Colour the Small One, peaking at number 19 in Denmark, number 71 in the United Kingdom and number 81 in France.
 In 2008, Sia released her fourth studio album, Some People Have Real Problems.
-The album was certified gold by the Australian Recording Industry Association (ARIA), and spawned four singles: "Day Too Soon", "The Girl You Lost to Cocaine", "Soon We'll Be Found" and "Buttons".
-The follow-up We Are Born was made available in 2010.
-It was certified gold by the ARIA, and generated the singles "You've Changed", "Clap Your Hands", "Bring Night" and "I'm in Here".
+The album was certified gold by the Australian Recording Industry Association (ARIA), and spawned five singles: "Day Too Soon", "The Girl You Lost to Cocaine", "Soon We'll Be Found", "Buttons" and "Academia".
+The follow-up album We Are Born was made available in 2010, certified gold by the ARIA.
+It generated three singles: "You've Changed", "Clap Your Hands" and "Bring Night".

 In 2011, Sia was featured on the top-ten singles "Titanium" by David Guetta and "Wild Ones" by Flo Rida.
 In 2013, Sia contributed the song "Elastic Heart" to the soundtrack to the 2013 American film The Hunger Games: Catching Fire.
 A year later, she released her sixth studio album, 1000 Forms of Fear.
 It became Sia's most successful release, peaking atop the record charts of Australia, Canada and the United States.
 It was soon certified platinum in Australia and gold in France.
 As of January 2016, the album had sold 1 million copies worldwide.
 Its lead single, "Chandelier", became Sia's first hit single as lead artist, peaking within the top ten of charts in various countries.
 1000 Forms of Fear was further promoted by the singles "Big Girls Cry", Sia's solo version of "Elastic Heart" and "Fire Meet Gasoline".